New Community Gardens

 • How you feel about the proposed community garden

-• What you think of the two location options identified for the park
+• What you think of the location identified for the park

 • What feedback you have about the proposed community garden